HL7/fhir-mdi-ig/input/pagecontent/index.md

 This MDI IG is based upon FHIR R4.0.1 and is a U.S. Realm Specification.

 The STU 1 version of the specification defines FHIR resources to support two dataflows:
-* Death investigation findings sent from an MDI system to an EDRS via a document bundle: Bundle - Document MDI to EDRS
+* Death investigation findings exchanged betwen an MDI system and an EDRS via a document bundle: Bundle - Document MDI to EDRS
 * Forensic toxicology specimen analysis results sent from a forensic toxicology laboratory to an MDI information system via a message bundle: Bundle - Message Toxicology to MDI

 The STU 1.1 version provides updates to align with relevant profiles in the [Vital Records Death Reporting (VRDR) FHIR IG](http://hl7.org/fhir/us/vrdr/), STU 2.1 and adds new resources and guidance as described in the [Change Log](change_log.html).